BIwashi/MySlides/README.md

 # Just do this...

-If you have ruby and reveal-ck, you just do this script in your repository whihch you want to make slide in.
+If you have ruby and reveal-ck, you just do this script in your repository which you want to make slide in.

 ```
 wget https://raw.githubusercontent.com/BIwashi/MySlides/master/setup.sh